-I can remember the vest of my mother in nineteen-two.(17) When I first really noticed her she was pretty young.
+I can remember the vest of my mother when I was about two years old.
+When I first really noticed her she was pretty young.
 She was getting grey, but she was well-dressed and right in style.
 She was young-looking and slender.

 My mother was an herbalist and a doctor of midwife doctoring.
-She knew the nature of Indian medicine.(18) She knew how much it takes, how much medicine to put in.
-Wuaay!(19) She doctored white people and everybody.
+She knew the nature of Indian medicine.(19) She knew how much it takes, how much medicine to put in a mixture.
+Wuaay!(20) She doctored white people and everybody.
 My mother did a good job.
 She was not a sinner.
 She was a good person and was well-liked.
-My mother sure was read-up(20) in Indian!
+My mother sure was read-up(21) in Indian!
 She knew the Indian ways.
 She lived with the Indians and learned from them.
 She was born and raised and lived for eighty-six years with the Indians.

 My mother raised me, but by the time I was born she already had her two arms pulling in different directions -- one was pulling toward the Indian way, and the other was pulling toward the white way.
 So she was right in the middle.
 She took both.
 She took the Christianity of Churches and then she brought in the Indian teaching of the Great Spirit and put them together.
 She was a Catholic, yea.
 She became a Catholic because her sister was a breed, half-white half-Indian.
 Her sister told her, "You should be a Catholic.
 You're good enough to be a Catholic."
 So my mother took a blessing with holy water too.
 When the priest came, which he did once a month, he put the blessed holy water on my mother: "You're baptized."